railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 .. todo:: really?

 When the payment entry has been made you can reconcile this directly with the accounting entry for the invoices.
-Press the :kbd:`Ctrl` key on the keyboard (necessary for the web client, though not the GTK client) and then press the :kbd:`<F1>` key while your cursor is in the :guilabel:`Reconcile` field on the payment line.
+Click on the button `Import Invoices` then you can select the invoices for which your payment will have been reconciled.

 .. figure::  images/account_statement_reconcile.png
    :scale: 50
    :align: center

    *Reconciliation from data entry of the bank statement*

-The reconciliation form then appears.
-To the right you will find the amount for payment.
-You must then select the invoices paid by this transaction (Entries).
-To enable you to reconcile this the amount of payment must correspond exactly with one or several due dates of invoice.

 .. note::  Reconciliation